 With a clear and user-friendly interface, Plaky can be used to introduce structure to your projects, to-do lists, and tasks.

-You can create a separate board for each project and structure information in 3 different views:
+You can create a separate board for each project and organize information in 4 different views:

-• Gantt chart view — to visualize your project timeline, or
+- Gantt chart view — to track tasks on your project timeline,

-• Kanban view — to focus on the tasks’ status and easily move them from one status column to another.
+- Kanban view — to focus on task status and easily move each task from one status column to another, or

 Manage all your tasks in Plaky

-You can also display all relevant information about each task in a number of colorful fields:
+You can also display all relevant information about each task in a number of colorful custom fields:

-• Text — space for your notes, as detailed as you need,
+- Text — space for your notes and instructions, as detailed as you need them to be,

 What’s more, Plaky’s customer support is available 24/7 — and unlike Obsidian and Notion, it includes phone support too!